177arc/fpl-advisor/README.md

 **WARNING: Playing FPL can be highly adictive.**

 ## Purpose
 The purpose of the Advisor Jupyter notebook is to help with the selection of team members for the [Fantasy Premier League](https://fantasy.premierleague.com/) (FPL) by attempting to forecast how many points players will earn.
-It accesses the FPL API to download up-to-date stats, provides visual analysis and uses linear optimisation to recommend a team with the maximum expected points to improve the performance of your current team.
+It provides visual analysis and uses linear optimisation to recommend a team with the maximum expected points to improve the performance of your current team.
+The underlying data comes the [fpl-data project](https://github.com/177arc/fpl-data) which in turn gets it from the FPL API.
+The data is updated on an hourly basis.

 If you are not familiar with the Fantasy Premier League, you can watch this introduction: